ETFdb Logo

 • The British pound (FXB B) fell the most for the rolling month, down 0.92%.

-• Emerging market currencies (CEW A) recovered this week, advancing 2.07%.
+• Emerging market currencies (CEW A-) recovered this week, advancing 2.07%.
 Last week the ETF was the worst performer.

-• For the rolling month, the euro (FXE A) advanced 1.46%, representing the best performance.
+• For the rolling month, the euro (FXE C+) advanced 1.46%, representing the best performance.
 A large part of that advance occurred after the Federal Reserve reiterated its view that there will be three hikes this year instead of the four expected by analysts.

 For more ETF analysis, make sure to sign up for our free ETF newsletter.